ELTE-DH/NoSketch-Engine-Docker/README.md

 [Further info](corpora/emagyardemo/vertical/README.md) on how to analyse a plain text corpus by [e-magyar](https://github.com/nytud/emtsv) and convert it to the right format suitable to fit in the system.

+Corpus configuration recipes to aid compilation of large corpora can be found [here](examples/README.md).

 ## Usage